Harper heads to Paris meeting on Libya

-Canada commits six CF-18 fighter jets to help enforce UN no-fly zone over Libya, Stephen Harper will travel to France to discuss ongoing crisis.
+Canada commits 6 CF-18 fighter jets to help enforce UN no-fly zone over Libya

 Prime Minister Stephen Harper headed to Paris late Friday to attend a summit with other world leaders to discuss the ongoing crisis in Libya, hours after announcing Canada would deploy CF-18s to enforce a UN no-fly zone.